 - Tailor the career-focused practicum to your professional goals

-- Expand your experience with an optional global immersion program
+- Expand your experience with an optional global immersion seminar

 - Receive a refund on your application fee as an enrolled student

 - Can apply for a GRE waiver (if qualified applicant)

 Kent State is accredited by the Higher Learning Commission of the North Central Association, which is recognized by the US Department of Education to accredit institutions of higher education.
 Kent State University has applied for additional full school-level specialization accreditation by the Council on Education for Public Health (CEPH).